Monographs are books written by (usually) one expert author. Monographs are expected to be of high research quality and scholarly value.

 There are Open Educational Resource books that can be accessed online for free.
 You will need to carefully evaluate the quality of the monographs you find before using them.

-To find a physical book, you will need the book's Library of Congress call number.
-The call number tells you where the book is positioned in the library.
+The book's call number tells you where the book is physically located in the library.

-The call number starts with F. Our bookshelves are labeled with what letter and range of numbers are contained on that row of shelves.
+The call number starts with F. Our bookshelves are labeled with ranges.
+Find the F section, then look for the range of numbers this call number falls in.